Miradot/webinar/README.md

 git add .
 git commit -m "[skip ci] new host_vars" git push
-If you get the following error `remote: You are not allowed to push code to this project.
-Run the following (substitute for your environment) git remote set-url origin http://<username>:<cipushtoken>@$<fqdntogitlab>/<username>/<projectname>.git git push

-Make changes to the ansible/host_vars files according to preferences git add . git commit -m "changes" git push
+Make changes to the ansible/host_vars files according to preferences

+git add .
+git commit -m "changes"
+git push